-17.8.15 Approaches to determining group-wide regulatory capital requirements will depend on the overall approach taken to group-wide capital adequacy assessment.
-Where a group level approach is used, either the group's consolidated accounts may be taken as a basis for calculating group-wide capital requirements or the requirements of each insurance
+- 17.8.15 Approaches to determining group-wide regulatory capital requirements depend on the overall approach taken to group-wide capital adequacy assessment.
+Where a group level focus is used, either the group's consolidated accounts may be taken as a basis for calculating group-wide regulatory capital requirements or the requirements of each insurance legal entity may be aggregated or a mixture of these methods may be used.
+For example, if a different treatment is required for a particular entity (such as an entity located in a different jurisdiction) it may be disaggregated from the consolidated accounts and then included in an appropriate way using a deduction and aggregation approach. - 17.8.16 Where consolidated accounts are used, the requirements of the jurisdiction in which the ultimate parent of the group is located would normally be applied.
+Consideration should also be given to the scope of the consolidated accounts used for financial reporting purposes as compared to the consolidated balance sheet used as a basis for groupwide capital adequacy assessment (eg for the identification and appropriate treatment of non-insurance group entities). - 17.8.17 Where an aggregation method is used to calculate group-wide regulatory capital requirements or where a legal entity focus for group-wide capital adequacy assessment is adopted, consideration should be given as to whether local regulatory capital requirements can be used for insurance legal entities within the group which are located in other jurisdictions or whether regulatory capital requirements should be recalculated according to the requirements of the jurisdiction in which the ultimate parent of the group is located.

-- 17.8.16 Where consolidated accounts are used, the requirements of the jurisdiction in which the ultimate parent of the group is located would normally be applied, consideration should also be given to the scope of the consolidated accounts used for accounting purposes as compared to the consolidated balance sheet used as a basis for group-wide capital adequacy assessment to require, for example, identification and appropriate treatment of non-insurance group entities. - 17.8.17 Where the aggregation method is used (as described in Guidance 17.1.13), or where a legal entity focus is adopted (as described in Guidance 17.1.14), consideration should be given as to whether local capital requirements can be used for insurance legal entities within the group which are located in other jurisdictions or whether capital requirements should be recalculated according to the requirements of the jurisdiction in which the ultimate parent of the group is located.
+Group risks

-Group-specific risks
+17.8.18 There are a number of group factors that should be taken into account in determining group-wide regulatory capital requirements including diversification of risk across group entities, IGTs, risks arising from non-insurance group entities, treatment of group entities located in different jurisdictions and treatment of partially-owned or controlled entities and

-- 17.8.18 There are a number of group-specific factors which should be taken into account in determining group-wide capital requirements including diversification of risk across group entities, intra-group transactions, risks arising from non-insurance group entities, treatment of group entities located in other jurisdictions and treatment of partially-owned entities and minority interests.
-Particular concerns may arise from a continuous sequence of internal financing within the group, or closed loops in the financing scheme of the group. - 17.8.19 Group specific risks posed by each group entity to insurance members of the group and to the group as a whole are a key factor in an overall assessment of group-wide capital adequacy.
+- minority interests.
+Particular concerns may arise from a continuous sequence of internal financing within the group, or closed loops in the financing scheme of the group. - 17.8.19 Group risks posed by each group entity to insurance legal entities that are members of the group and to the group as a whole are a key factor in an overall assessment of group-wide capital adequacy.
 Such risks are typically difficult to measure and mitigate and include notably contagion risk (financial, reputational, legal), concentration risk, complexity risk and operational/organisational risks.
-As groups can differ significantly it may not be possible to address these risks adequately using a standardised approach for capital requirements.
-It may therefore be necessary to address group specific risks through the use of more tailored approaches to capital requirements including the use of (partial or full) internal models.
-Alternatively, supervisors may vary the standardised regulatory capital requirement so that group-specific risks are adequately provided for in the insurance legal entity and/or group capital adequacy assessment.21 - 17.8.20 Group specific risks should be addressed from both an insurance legal entity perspective and group-wide perspective ensuring that adequate allowance is made.
+As groups can differ significantly it may not be possible to address these risks adequately using a standardised approach for regulatory capital requirements.
+It may therefore be necessary to address group risks through the use of more tailored approaches to regulatory capital requirements.
+Alternatively, supervisors may vary the standardised regulatory capital requirements so that group risks are adequately provided for in the insurance legal entity and/or group-wide capital adequacy assessment (see Standard 17.9). - 17.8.20 Group risks should be addressed from both an insurance legal entity perspective and group-wide perspective.
 Consideration should be given to the potential for duplication or gaps between insurance legal entity and group-wide approaches.